davekinkead/models-of-segregation/readme.md

 A reproduction of Thomas Schelling's seminal 1969 work using agent based modelling with coffeescript, D3.js, and HTML.

-Schelling's paper is about the segregation that can result form discriminatory individual choices. (p488)
+Schelling's paper is about how segregation is not necessarily the result of discriminatory individual choices. (p488)

 His "conjecture is that the interplay of individual choices, where unorganised segregation is concerned, is a complex system with collective results that bear no close relation to individual intent." (p488)